-David Paton the national secretary of the Australia BMX Association reported the following on the Australian scene.
+David Paton, the national secretary of the Australia BMX Association reported the following on the Australian scene.
 The 1989 I.BMX.F.
 Worlds at Brisbane had a good feedback from the riders and has been very positive in relation to the tracks both for the pre titles meeting and the actual Worlds.
-Since the Worlds there has been a little bit of a wind down (as with all previous Worlds, was the experience).
+Since the Worlds there has been a little bit of a wind down (as with all previous Worlds, that is the experience we have now).
 A very successful National titles event has been conducted in Victoria during the Eater weekend.
 There were over 1200 entries, a little down from on the 1800 entries at the pre World National titles last year.
-The Association, in an attempt to become more professional in its approach has adopted a new Constitution.
+The Association, in an attempt to become more professional in its approach, has adopted a new Constitution.

 The European situation:

 A growing interest in BMX was reported in eastern Europe.
-Communications with the eastern Eruopean countries improved a lot after the political change during the last year (Berlin wall came down!).
-In the meantime Latvia (one of the Baltic republics), Czechoslovakia and Hungary have been affiliated tot the I.BMX.F.
+Communications with the eastern European countries improved a lot after the political change during the last year (Berlin wall came down ending 1989).
+In the meantime Latvia (one of the Baltic republics), Czechoslovakia and Hungary have been affiliated to the I.BMX.F.
 The total number of European countries, affiliated to I.BMX.F. is now 14: Austria, Belgium, Czechoslovakia, Denmark, England, France, Germany, Holland, Hungary, Latvia, Norway, Scotland, Sweden and Switzerland.

-European Committee meetings were held on November 18, 1989 in Lucerne (Switzerland), on May 18, 1990 in Slagharen (Holland) and on July 13, 1990 in Littau (Switzerland).
+European Committee meetings were held on November 18, 1989 in Luzerne (Switzerland), on May 18th., 1990 in Slagharen (Holland) and on July 13, 1990 in Littau (Switzerland).
 At these meetings the I.BMX.F. affiliated European countries come together to discuss European BMX policy.
 At the 1989 Congress in Australia a budget of CHF 6.000 was allocated to the European Committee to promote European activities.

 Mr. Ross Fisher (Australia) president of the I.BMX.F. was not available for re-election.
 Mr. Louis Vrijdag (Holland) became the newly elected president of the I.B.M.X.F.
 The Board of Directors proposed a Life Membership for Mr. Fisher and the Congress approved this proposal.